 Dr. Lai was a Distinguished University Fellow at the Ohio State University from 2004 to 2007.
 He received the Best Paper Award from IEEE Global Communications Conference (Globecom) in 2008, the Best Paper Award from IEEE International Conference on Communications (ICC) in 2011, the Faculty Early Career Development (CAREER) Award from the National Science Foundation in 2011, Northrop Young Researcher Award from University of Arkansas at Little Rock in 2012, and the Best Paper Award from IEEE International Conference on Smart Grid Communications (SmartGridComm) in 2012.

-He served as a guest editor for IEEE Journal on Selected Areas in Communications, Special Issue on Signal Processing Techniques for Wireless Physical Layer Security, from 2012 to 2013, and an editor for IEEE Transactions on Wireless Communications from 2013 to 2018, and an associate editor for IEEE Transactions on Information Forensics and Security from 2015 to 2020.
+He served as a guest editor for IEEE Journal on Selected Areas in Communications, Special Issue on Signal Processing Techniques for Wireless Physical Layer Security, from 2012 to 2013, an editor for IEEE Transactions on Wireless Communications from 2013 to 2018, and an associate editor for IEEE Transactions on Information Forensics and Security from 2015 to 2020.
 He is currently serving as an associate editor for IEEE Transactions on Mobile Computing and IEEE Transactions on Signal and Information Processing over Networks.